smith478/utilities/asr-cpu/README.md

 ```

 The setup script will:
+- Install uv (if not already installed)
 - Install system dependencies (portaudio, ffmpeg)
-- Create a Python virtual environment
+- Create a Python virtual environment with uv
-- Install all required packages
+- Install all required packages using uv sync
 - Set up directory structure
 - Test installations